Beam Therapeutics (NASDAQ:BEAM) Stock Rating Upgraded by Zacks Investment Research

-Beam Therapeutics (NASDAQ:BEAM) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Monday, Zacks.com reports.
+Beam Therapeutics (NASDAQ:BEAM) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “Beam Therapeutics Inc. is a biotechnology company.
 It engages in developing precision genetic medicines through base editing.
 Beam Therapeutics Inc. is based in Cambridge, Massachusetts. “

-A number of other equities research analysts also recently issued reports on BEAM.
-Bank of America initiated coverage on Beam Therapeutics in a research report on Friday, September 10th.
-They set a “buy” rating and a $150.00 price target on the stock.
-Wedbush increased their price target on Beam Therapeutics from $114.00 to $149.00 and gave the stock an “outperform” rating in a research report on Tuesday, June 29th.
-Five investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Beam Therapeutics has an average rating of “Hold” and an average target price of $119.83.
+BEAM has been the subject of a number of other reports.
+Bank of America started coverage on shares of Beam Therapeutics in a research note on Friday, September 10th.
+They set a “buy” rating and a $150.00 price target for the company.
+Wedbush upped their target price on shares of Beam Therapeutics from $114.00 to $149.00 and gave the company an “outperform” rating in a research note on Tuesday, June 29th.
+Five equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $119.83.

-Beam Therapeutics (NASDAQ:BEAM) last issued its quarterly earnings results on Monday, August 9th.
-The company reported ($1.23) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.74) by ($0.49).
-The company had revenue of $0.01 million for the quarter, compared to analyst estimates of $8.33 million.
+Beam Therapeutics (NASDAQ:BEAM) last announced its earnings results on Monday, August 9th.
+The company reported ($1.23) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.74) by ($0.49).
+The company had revenue of $0.01 million during the quarter, compared to the consensus estimate of $8.33 million.
 Beam Therapeutics had a negative return on equity of 94.82% and a negative net margin of 1,698,870.50%.
-During the same period in the prior year, the company earned ($0.69) EPS.
-Sell-side analysts predict that Beam Therapeutics will post -5.89 EPS for the current year.
+During the same period in the prior year, the firm posted ($0.69) earnings per share.
+As a group, equities analysts expect that Beam Therapeutics will post -6.06 EPS for the current year.

-In other news, CEO John M. Evans sold 20,000 shares of the stock in a transaction on Thursday, August 19th.
-The stock was sold at an average price of $99.49, for a total value of $1,989,800.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Terry-Ann Burrell sold 45,000 shares of the stock in a transaction on Monday, June 28th.
-The shares were sold at an average price of $107.69, for a total value of $4,846,050.00.
-Following the completion of the transaction, the chief financial officer now owns 69,809 shares of the company’s stock, valued at $7,517,731.21.
+In related news, Director Graham K. Cooper sold 2,614 shares of the stock in a transaction on Tuesday, July 6th.
+The shares were sold at an average price of $120.61, for a total transaction of $315,274.54.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO John M. Evans sold 20,000 shares of the stock in a transaction on Thursday, August 19th.
+The shares were sold at an average price of $99.49, for a total transaction of $1,989,800.00.
 The disclosure for this sale can be found here.
-Insiders have sold 213,239 shares of company stock valued at $23,224,303 over the last 90 days.
-Corporate insiders own 15.10% of the company’s stock.
+Insiders sold 213,239 shares of company stock valued at $23,224,303 in the last quarter.
+Corporate insiders own 0.74% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-Lazard Asset Management LLC bought a new position in Beam Therapeutics during the 1st quarter worth $30,000.
-Arkadios Wealth Advisors acquired a new stake in Beam Therapeutics during the 2nd quarter worth about $31,000.
-Laurel Wealth Advisors LLC grew its holdings in Beam Therapeutics by 100.0% during the 2nd quarter.
-Laurel Wealth Advisors LLC now owns 300 shares of the company’s stock worth $39,000 after acquiring an additional 150 shares during the period.
-Maverick Capital Ltd. acquired a new stake in Beam Therapeutics during the 1st quarter worth about $54,000.
-Finally, AllSquare Wealth Management LLC acquired a new stake in Beam Therapeutics during the 1st quarter worth about $61,000.
-67.30% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently made changes to their positions in the business.
+ARK Investment Management LLC lifted its stake in Beam Therapeutics by 35.2% in the second quarter.
+ARK Investment Management LLC now owns 6,461,367 shares of the company’s stock valued at $831,643,000 after acquiring an additional 1,682,263 shares during the last quarter.
+Vanguard Group Inc. lifted its stake in Beam Therapeutics by 6.3% in the second quarter.
+Vanguard Group Inc. now owns 3,435,572 shares of the company’s stock valued at $442,193,000 after acquiring an additional 202,162 shares during the last quarter.
+BlackRock Inc. lifted its stake in Beam Therapeutics by 2.7% in the second quarter.
+BlackRock Inc. now owns 3,174,387 shares of the company’s stock valued at $408,575,000 after acquiring an additional 82,576 shares during the last quarter.
+MWG Management Limited lifted its stake in Beam Therapeutics by 129,359.5% in the first quarter.
+MWG Management Limited now owns 2,362,635 shares of the company’s stock valued at $189,105,000 after acquiring an additional 2,360,810 shares during the last quarter.
+Finally, State Street Corp lifted its stake in Beam Therapeutics by 8.4% in the second quarter.
+State Street Corp now owns 1,320,375 shares of the company’s stock valued at $169,945,000 after acquiring an additional 102,104 shares during the last quarter.
+Hedge funds and other institutional investors own 67.30% of the company’s stock.

 Beam Therapeutics Inc, a biotechnology company, develops precision genetic medicines for patients suffering from serious diseases in the United States.
 The company is developing BEAM-101 for the treatment of sickle cell disease and beta thalassemia; BEAM-102 for the treatment of sickle cell disease; and BEAM-201, an allogeneic chimeric antigen receptor T cell for the treatment of relapsed/refractory T-cell acute lymphoblastic leukemia.